 With regard to nudity, many people who have been to Burning Man report that people can walk around naked without fearing arrest.
 Even still, note that being in public with any private area exposed qualifies as the Nevada crime of indecent exposure or breach of peace.
 And there is no way to predict whether law enforcement will crack down on public nudity.
 For more information about police, arrests, and crimes at Burning Man, refer to the Burning Man Law Enforcement Survival Guide.

 Arrested at Burning Man?
 Call an attorney…

 Have you or a loved one been arrested at Burning Man?
 Our Las Vegas criminal defense attorneys may be able to get your charges reduced or dismissed without a trial, and in many cases you would not have to appear in court at all.
-Contact us for a free consultation.
+Contact us for a consultation.